Culinary Delights: Tuscany

 Cantucci di Prato, Ristorante Toto', Florence

-Don’t forget to indulge in Tuscany’s world-famous wines while you’re here.
+Don’t forget to indulge in Tuscany’s world-famous wine while you’re here.
 Cin cin!